 Some sales reps specialize in outside sales.
 Others focus on inside sales.
 And some use a hybrid model.
-But as customer trends and needs continue to shift in 2024—which approach should sales reps focus on?
+But as customer trends and needs continue to shift — which approach should sales reps focus on?

 Let’s take a closer look at the differences between inside and outside sales.